lewdry/ldblog/index.md

 title: About
 ---

-I’m Lewis, a Scottish-Australian undercover librarian, living on Dharawal land in New South Wales.
+Hello, I’m Lewis.
+A Scottish-Australian undercover librarian, living on Dharawal land in New South Wales.

 I have over a decade of experience in delivering human-centred information and technology solutions in interesting organisations.